hariharan235/mOS-rt/README.md

 ## Description

-This is the master the master branch
+This is new branch by Aditya